l7mp/stunner/README.md

   service](https://bloggeek.me/webrtc-turn) for client-side NAT traversal?
 Can't get a decent audio/video quality because the third-party TURN service poses a bottleneck?
-STUNner can be deployed into the same cluster as the rest of your WebRTC infrastructure, and any WebRTC client can connect to it directly without the use of *any* external STUN/TURN service apart from STUNner itself.
+STUNner can be deployed into the same cluster as the rest of your WebRTC infrastructure, and any WebRTC client can connect to it directly without the use of *any* external STUN/TURN service whatsoever, apart from STUNner itself.

 * **Easily scale your WebRTC infrastructure.** Tired of manually provisioning your WebRTC media servers?
 STUNner lets you deploy the entire WebRTC infrastructure into ordinary Kubernetes pods,